-When it comes to upcycled chairs, it seems the humble seat can be made from just about anything.
-Looking at the designs below, seating can also surprise and delight as a striking art piece.
-If you’re sitting comfortably, read on to see some of the wildest chairs imaginable, all made from repurposed materials.
+When it comes to upcycled chairs, it seems the humble seat can surprise, delight and be made from just about anything.
+If you’re sitting comfortably, read on to see some of the wildest chairs imaginable, functional art pieces, all made from repurposed materials.
 Pictured above – Nickel Couch by Johnny Swing made from welded nickels.

 Award-winning South African designer Ryan Frank, calls his work Free Range Furniture and focuses on using sustainable materials and recycled objects.
 Upcycled gems include this limited edition Inkuku chair, made entirely of plastic carrier bags.
 The project was inspired by South African townships where the same wrapping technique is used to create handcrafted chicken ornaments.